 Rather than monitor blindly, talk to your children and explain that the world is not a safe place and to beware of the spiders on the worldwide web.

-Teach them about internet safety and mobile phone safety the same way you’ve taught them about road safety, and don’t hold them on a leash - literally
+Teach them about internet safety and mobile phone safety the same way you’ve taught them about road safety, and don’t hold them on a leash - literally or metaphorically.

 kids will find a way

 Children are resourceful.
 If your child wants unmonitored cyber activity, they’ll use an Internet Café or a friend’s mobile phone.
 They’ll create a Facebook ID under a fake name, known only to their friends, so that they don’t have to worry about you reading every word and censoring every photo.

 Harlan Coben devoted his entire thriller Hold Tight to the controversial issue of cyber spying without reaching a recommendation.
 The author himself decided to install spying software on the kids’ computer, but he also chose to inform them about it.
 Other parents may opt to install parental control of web browsing but keep out of their children’s emails.
 Or give them the use of a family mobile phone with the understanding all the activity is potentially monitored.
 Or lock up the phone after 8pm.

 Your own decision will depend on your family’s unique circumstances.